fiqrioemry/nextjs-prisma-hotel-booking-app/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-# Next.js Prisma Hotel Booking App
+# Next.js Prisma Pesan Hotel App

 ---

 ## 1. Project Overview

-A modern hotel booking web application built with Next.js, Prisma ORM, and PostgreSQL.
+A modern Pesan Hotel web application built with Next.js, Prisma ORM, and PostgreSQL.
 It provides a seamless experience for users to search, book, and manage hotel reservations, while admins can manage hotels, rooms, bookings, and payments.

 **Key Features:**